reserve-protocol/protocol/README.md

 We have a `p0` and `p1` implementation for each contract in our core system.
 The `p0` version is our _specification_ prototype, and is intended to be as easy as possible to understand.
 The `p1` version should behave identically, except that it employs substantial optimizations and more complicated algorithms in order to achieve lower gas costs.

 We implement and maintain both of these systems in the name of correctness.
 Implementing p0 helps us to specify the exact intended behavior of the protocol without needing to deal simultaneously with gas optimization; maintaining equivalent behavior of both serves as a substantial extra form of testing.
-The behavior of each contract in `p1` should be _identical_ to the behavior of the corresponding contract in `p0`, so we can perform [differential testing](https://en.wikipedia.org/wiki/Differential_testing) between them - checking that they behave identicially, both in our explicit tests and in arbitrary randomized tests.
+The behavior of each contract in `p1` should be _identical_ to the behavior of the corresponding contract in `p0`, so we can perform [differential testing](https://en.wikipedia.org/wiki/Differential_testing) between them - checking that they behave identically, both in our explicit tests and in arbitrary randomized tests.

 We thought `p0` and `p1` would end up being a lot more different than they ended up being.
 For the most part the contracts only really differ for `StRSR.sol`, and a little for `RToken.sol`.